alexiusacademia/dart-course/docs/flutter/module1.md

 Flutter is an open-source mobile application development framework created by Google.
 It allows developers to build high-quality, native apps for both Android and iOS using a single codebase.
 Flutter uses Dart as its programming language and comes with a rich set of pre-built widgets and tools to help you create beautiful and responsive user interfaces.

+## Flutter Architecture

+Flutter uses a reactive programming model, where the UI is built as a function of the application state.
+The application state is stored in widgets, which are the building blocks of a Flutter UI.
+Widgets can be either stateless or stateful.
+Stateless widgets are immutable and do not have any internal state, while stateful widgets have mutable state that can change over time.

+## Flutter Widgets

+Widgets are the basic building blocks of a Flutter UI.
+Widgets can be either stateful or stateless and can be arranged in a hierarchical tree structure.
+Each widget can have a parent and one or more children, which are also widgets.
+The parent widget determines the layout and positioning of its children widgets.

+## Flutter Layout System

+Flutter uses a flexible and powerful layout system that allows developers to create responsive and adaptive UIs.
+The layout system is based on the concept of constraints, which are the minimum and maximum dimensions that a widget can have.
+The layout system determines the size and position of a widget based on its constraints and the constraints of its parent widget.

 ## Setting up your Development Environment

 To start developing with Flutter, you will need to set up your development environment.
 Here are the steps to get started: